Speedy and secure alternative to WhatsApp

 Prioritizing speed and security

-Security has always been Telegram's major point of differentiation and this is no different with the web version.
+Security has always been Telegram's major point of differentiation, and this is no different from the web version.
 The messages are encrypted in the cloud, but the one major omission in terms of security is secret chat (self-destructing, not stored on the company's servers, and can't be forwarded).

 With WhatsApp having been acquired by Facebook, there are fears about what will happen to users' data, which is where Telegram hopes to grow thanks to its promise never to sell user data.

 Speed is another major plus point for Telegram.
-Sending a batch of ten photos happened immediately, while audio and video is very quick to upload and send.
+Sending a batch of ten photos happened immediately, while audio and video are very quick to upload and send.